 - You have no 6GHz clients, and

-When you open the 6GHz band to the client, it’ll be able as a separate network name (SSID), though you can name it the same as the other two bands.
+When you open the 6GHz band to the client, it'll be available as a separate network name (SSID)โyou can't name it the same as the other two bands.

-Like all applicable Deco sets, the XE75 support wired backhaul, which is also what I’d recommend for best performance.
+Like all applicable Deco sets, the XE75 supports wired backhaul, which is also what I'd recommend for the best performance.

 TP-Link Deco XE75 AXE5400: Reliable sub-Gigabit performance